ejy109/gsc-app/README.md

-# A Minimal Containerized & Graminized Application
+# A Minimal Containerized & Graminized Attestable Application

 This example takes advantage of GSC tool's ability to wrap a common application container with Gramine-SGX.

+It shows a way to attest a SGX wrapped application with project Amber.

 ## Quick Start